Esri/storymap-swipe/README.md

 * [ArcGIS Blog](http://blogs.esri.com/esri/arcgis/)

 ## What's new?

+#### Swipe 1.1 released on 09/18/2013

+Major version with the following new functionalities:

+ * Swipe Series.
+This is a tabbed scene navigation tool that will take the user to a certain extent and display the author’s title and description for that scene.
+The titles are displayed in the tooltip for each button of each scene.
+In the builder, any bookmarks from the webmaps are imported on initial swipe series creation.
+ * Ability to disable web map popups in application
+ * Support Portal for ArcGIS
+ * Embed mode that remove header (available through the embed URL parameter or through configuration file)
+ * Better Facebook and Twitter sharing (use the application title/description and the first point thumbnail)
+ * New header button to get a bitly short link
+ * New settings option to disable Facebook/Twitter and Bitly button
+ * New button to open the Web Application item page
+ * New configuration option to disable individual social sharing services
+ * New button in the Settings extent tab to use the current map extent
+ * Better vertical centering of the header logo (appear centered whatever it’s size)
+ * Use the Organization/Portal helper services and Bing Maps configuration (allow to define Geometry, Geocode Service and Bing Maps key at the Organization/Portal level without configuring the template)

+Bug Fixes:

+ * Mobile data/popup for 2 layers & spy glass (only one popup showed before)
+ * Popups with two maps (each with feature layers).
+Was not displaying before
+ * Issue of not being able to close the popup at all times
+ * Closing of popup clears the highlight of the selected feature
+ * Prevented the iPad vertical bounce effect
+ * On Ipad, when entering text with the virtual keyboard, the layout is often broken after the keyboard close
+ * Setting an initial extent across the dateline is authorized
+ * Header title/subtitle are not restored when using discard
+ * The error box that appear on loading if the webmap is not found is partially hidden on mobile
+ * Loading issue on IE8/9 when the template is deployed on an intranet
+ * IE with 2 maps, the popup of the right map is not correct til swipe or map move (shows left popup initially)
+ * Popup with 2 layers does not update with map pan
+ * Mobile swipe series view for description and title is not updated live (on edit)
+ * Mobile swipe series view for long description (will expand with click)
+ * If on mobile legend view and resize to desktop, arrows will remain visible (and “no legend” message if no legend)
+ * If on mobile data view and resize to desktop, and back to data, the popup info no longer is there (but will reload if you swipe to map view and back to data)

+Technical Changes:

+ * Use ArcGIS API for Javascript 3.7
+ * The build script isn’t limited to Windows environment (now uses grunt)
+ * Switched to on style event
+ * Embedded jQuery and removed sharethis

 #### Swipe 1.0 released on 07/05/2013
  * Responsive web design that offer a new user experience on Smartphone